-With Chrome task manager, you can see all the open tabs and their system utilization stats.
-You can also see various hidden processes such as Chrome extensions and other services.
+You can see all the open tabs and their system utilization stats with Chrome task manager.
+You can also see hidden processes such as Chrome extensions and other services.

 I am going to this table here for a quick reference.

 Download Chrome keyboard shortcuts cheatsheet